 Next: Interdepartmental Courses (INT) Up: Courses of Instruction Previous: Geology (GEO)

-Interdisciplinary Majors and Programs: The Department of History cooperates in offering several interdisciplinary majors and programs: Ethnic Studies, International Relations, Latin American Studies, and Russian Studies.
+Interdisciplinary Majors and Programs: The Department of History cooperates in offering several interdisciplinary majors and programs: Ethnic Studies, International Business, International Relations, Latin American Studies, and Russian Studies.

-Teaching Certification: For information about secondary certification in history and about a second teaching area in United States or World History, consult the chair of the Department of Education.
-Prospective teachers should request a current list of the specific course requirements from the Education Office.
+Teaching Certification: For information about teaching history at the secondary level and about a second teaching area in United States or World History, consult the chair of the Department of Education.

 101. Europe: 800-1300